masesgroup/KNet/README.md

 ### News

-* V1.4.4+: From version 1.4.4 there is a new project, named KNetPS, which permits to write PowerShell client scripts for an Apache Kafka cluster and many other things, [here full usage](src/documentation/articles/usagePS.md).
+* V1.4.4+: From version 1.4.4 there is a new project, named KNetPS, which permits to write PowerShell client scripts for an Apache Kafka™ cluster and many other things, [here full usage](src/documentation/articles/usagePS.md).
-* V1.4.7+: From version 1.4.7 there is a new project, named KNetConnect, to execute Apache Kafka Connect related jobs, [here full usage](src/documentation/articles/usageConnect.md).
+* V1.4.7+: From version 1.4.7 there is a new project, named KNetConnect, to execute Apache Kafka™ Connect related jobs, [here full usage](src/documentation/articles/usageConnect.md).
 * V1.5.4+: From version 1.5.4 there are new packages dedicated to [KNet Serializer/Deserializer](src/documentation/articles/usageSerDes.md)
-* V2.0.0+: From version 2.0.0 the code base is fully reflected from the JARs of the Apache Kafka distribution downloaded from Maven; some developed classes still remains beside the specific KNet implementations
+* V2.0.0+: From version 2.0.0 the code base is fully reflected from the JARs of the Apache Kafka™ distribution downloaded from Maven; some developed classes still remains beside the specific KNet implementations
 * V2.4.0+: From version 2.4.0 it is available the new KNet Streams SDK
 * V2.5.0+: From version 2.5.0 there are two breaking changes: uses `Java.Lang.String` instead of `string` (`System.String`) in generated classes and KNet Streams SDK manages the counter-part JVM types
 * V2.7.0+: From version 2.7.0:
   * all classes KNetProducer, KNetConsumer and KNet Streams SDK manage the counter-part JVM types
   * serializers supports data exchange based on `byte` array and `ByteBuffer`
   * version 2.7.2 introduces `ISerDesSelector` to optimize serialization selection based on `byte` array or `ByteBuffer`
+* V2.8.0+: From version 2.7.0: supports Apache Kafka™ version 3.8.*

 ---